 5. Testing And Product Launch

 With your marketing strategy in place, start finalizing the product launch.
+Your product development software will be critical in managing these stages, as they can get messy very quickly.
 As a marketer or product manager, you must prioritize an internal concept test before releasing the product to the public.

 Why is an internal test necessary?